The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Technology transfer

-Darmois took time before finalizing the manuscript.
+Darmois took time before finalizing the manuscript of the 1929 lectures mentioned above.
 The published version \cite{Darmois1932}, which appeared in 1932, indicates that it was received on 25 July 1931.

-Rather than a paper exposing a precise theoretical point, Darmois proposed a survey paper about the question of series of observations, and he presented a collection of methods to detect what he calls `persistences' (in French {\it permanences}), that is to say laws, deterministic or not which provide a theoretical framework for the model under study.The program is clearly set at the beginning of the paper.
+Rather than a paper discussing a precise theoretical point, Darmois presented a survey about series of observations, and he presented a collection of methods to detect what he called `persistences' (in French {\it permanences}), that is to say laws, deterministic or not, which provide a theoretical framework for the model under study.
+The program is clearly set at the beginning of the paper.

 \begin{quote}

 The aim of these lectures is to emphasize several fundamental ideas of statistics and the character of the special order they can bring into some sets of experimental results.